Teaching Your Kids About Ramadan in a Simple and Meaningful Way

 Salah in Ramadan

-An important aspect that we work on during Ramadan is prayer.
-During the day, I welcome my children to pray with me, and in the evenings, when Daddy comes home, we pray as a family.
-Once again, I keep this simple too, and I stick to instilling a regular prayer habit into their lives and teaching them the blessings of praying in congregation.
+Prayer is a major focus for us during Ramadan.
+During the day, I invite my children to pray with me, and in the evenings, when their father comes home, we pray together as a family.
+I keep this simple, focusing on establishing a regular prayer habit and teaching the blessings of praying in congregation.

 Charity in Ramadan